WZheng-94/Siri_HeyGoogle_Cortana_Alexa/README.md

 # Siri_HeyGoogle_Cortana_Alexa

-Text and network analysis to study on human-technology interaction using twitter data.
+Text and network analysis to study human-technology interaction using twitter data.

 ### Structure of repo